yannxou/TapTempoButton/README.md

 ## Support

 The idea for this library appeared while working on the app [Vetro: Visual Metronome](https://apps.apple.com/app/vetro-visual-metronome/id1637121079) for iOS/macOS.
-If you like it you can support by buying any of [our apps](https://apps.apple.com/es/developer/natalia-artigas/id957299596).
+If you like it you can support us by buying any of [our apps](https://apps.apple.com/es/developer/natalia-artigas/id957299596).

 ## License